jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 Q5: Why there is a keyword error in OpenMolcas output when using DKH2 Hamiltonian?
 Two possible errors are given: (1) ERROR: RELATIVISTIC is not a keyword!, Error in keyword.
 (2) ERROR: R02O is not a keyword!, Error in keyword.

 A5: This is due to a recent update of OpenMolcas.
-If version <=18.09, the keyword for DKH2 is simply R02O; but for version >=20.10, this keyword become RELAtivistic = R02O.
+If version <= 18.09, the keyword for DKH2 is simply `R02O`; but for version >=20.10, this keyword become `RELAtivistic = R02O`.
 For version >18.09 and <20.10, the author jxzou has no manual and thus it is not tested (but you can test if you like).

 If you encounter any of the two errors, you have two choices: (1) update your OpenMolcas to a newer version, e.g. >=20.10; (2) modify the source code of MOKIT and re-compile it.
-If you choose (2), you will need to modify the words 'RELAtivistic = R02O' to 'R02O' in file src/automr.f90, and run `make automr` in Shell to re-compile the program automr.
+If you choose (2), you will need to modify the words `RELAtivistic = R02O` to `R02O` in file `src/automr.f90`, and run `make automr` in Shell to re-compile the program automr.

 Q6: How does `automr` read the executable paths of Gaussian, OpenMolcas, PySCF, ORCA, and GAMESS?